tye50/MotorLab/README.md

 Use `void turnRight(Motor left, Motor right) {}`.

-Do it again but counter-clockwise (to the left).
+Do it again but counter-clockwise (to the left):

 Use `void turnLeft(Motor left, Motor right) {}`.

+LOOK AT ME
+LOOK AT ME
+LOOK AT ME
+LOOK AT ME
+LOOK AT ME

 \* some intermediate activities about running the motors not at just -1 and +1 to make sure they do it *

+LOOK AT ME
+LOOK AT ME
+LOOK AT ME
+LOOK AT ME
+LOOK AT ME

 ### Basic Autonomy
 Until this point, the robot has just run infinitely based on what you have hard coded.
 Even if you replaced the 1's and -1's with inputs from a gamepad, the robot still relies on human instruction.